mistakia/nano-community/docs/introduction/advantages.md

 The network currently runs on about 200-300 nodes made up of average hardware.
 The average node likely uses around 25-140W.

-For each transaction, it is estimated that Nano uses only 0.000112 kWh, compared to 651.08 kWh for Bitcoin.
+For each transaction, it is estimated that Nano uses only 0.000112 kWh, compared to <a href="https://digiconomist.net/bitcoin-energy-consumption/" target="_blank">1121.71 kWh</a> for Bitcoin as of May 15th 2021.

 Nano uses very little energy because it does not use Proof-of-Work to secure the network.